oracle-livelabs/apex/approvals-component/1-approval-management.md

 ## Introduction

-In this lab, you learn to create an APEX Application named Expense Tracker and database objects using SQL script containing an Employee details table and Expense request table.
-Also, you will learn to make end users in your APEX application.
+In this lab, you learn to create a new APEX Application called Expense Tracker.
+You create two database tables: **EMPLOYEE\_DETAILS** table that consists of all the employee details; an **EMP\_EXPENSE\_REQUEST** table that is used to store expense report details submitted by an employee.
+Finally, you also learn to add new users to your APEX application.

 Estimated Time: 10 minutes

 ### Objectives

 In this lab, you will:
-- Create the Application
+- Create an APEX Application
-- Create SQL Script
+- Create and run SQL Script
 - Add Users